junyulah/defcomment/README.md

 Then, run this file, you will have a file watcher and when you change your source code, your unit tests will run automatically.

 ### general usage

+- step1 add commenting to you code, like this

+- step2 compile source code

 ```js
 var def = require('defcomment');